holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.1.3 Don't Spend Money

 While energizing your Role, you may not spend any money or other assets unless you first get authorized to do so.
-This authorization must come from a Circle that already has control of those resources for spending purposes.
+This authorization must come from a Role or Circle that already has control of those resources for spending purposes.
 It counts as spending if you dispose of significant property of the Circle, or significantly limit any of its rights.

-To get authorized to spend, you must announce your intent to spend in writing to the Circle you're seeking authorization from.
-You must share this announcement where all Partners filling Roles in that Circle will typically see it.
+To get authorized to spend, you must announce your intent to spend in writing to the Role or Circle you're seeking authorization from.
+You must share this announcement where all Partners serving as Role Leads of that Role or within that Circle will typically see it.
 Your statement must include the reason for the spending, and the Role you'll spend from.
 You must then wait a reasonable time to allow consideration and responses.
-Any recipient of your announcement may escalate the spending for extra consideration.
-You may not proceed with the spending if escalated, however a Circle Lead of that Circle may reverse an escalation, as may the person who escalated it.
+Any recipient of your announcement may escalate the spending for extra consideration, and you may not proceed with the spending if escalated.
+However, a Role Lead or Circle Lead of the target Role or Circle may reverse an escalation, as may the person who escalated it.
 Once a reasonable time has passed and no escalations stand, your Role gains control of those resources.
 You may spend them for your stated purpose, or further authorize others to.
-The Circle you got authorization from in turn loses this control, however a Circle Lead of that Circle may revoke the authorization at any time.
+The Role or Circle you got authorization from in turn loses this control, however a Role Lead or Circle Lead of that Role or Circle may revoke the authorization at any time.

 A Policy may change this process in any way, or directly authorize a Role to control spending of the Circle's resources.

 ### 4.2 Individual Initiative

-As a Partner of the Organization, in some cases you are authorized to act beyond the authority of your Roles, or break the rules of this Constitution.
-By acting under this extended authority you are taking ***“Individual Initiative”***, and you are bound by the following rules:
+As a Partner of the Organization, in some cases you are authorized to take ***“Individual Initiative”*** by acting beyond the authority of your Roles or by breaking rules in this Constitution.

 #### 4.2.1 Allowed Situations